Two generalisations of sharp k-transitivity: Introduction

+Unlike sharply $\Theta$-transitive actions on sets, sharply $k$-homogeneous actions on structures have been considered before by a number of authors: see Subsection \ref{ss: background on sh k homog}.
+Note that an action of a group on a pure set (that is, a set considered as a relational structure in the empty language) is sharply $k$-homogeneous if and only if it is sharply $k$-transitive.

-We ask the following general question. \begin{question} For which relational structures $\mc{M}$, integers $k\geq 1$ and groups $G$ is there a structurally sharply $k$-transitive action of $G$ on $\mc{M}$? \end{question}
+We ask the following general questions: \begin{question} For which $k \geq 1$, $\Theta \leq \sym_k$ and groups $G$ does there exist a sharply $\Theta$-transitive action of $G$ on an infinite set? \end{question} \begin{question} For which infinite relational structures $\mc{M}$, integers $k\geq 1$ and groups $G$ is there a sharply $k$-homogeneous action of $G$ on $\mc{M}$? \end{question}

-Our first restriction in this paper is that we only consider structures $\mc{M}$ which are countably infinite.
-We note that if $G$ has a structurally sharply $k$-transitive action on $\mc{M}$, then it is immediate that the action is faithful (so $G$ is isomorphic to a subgroup of $\Aut(\mc{M})$), and furthermore $\mc{M}$ is \emph{$k$-homogeneous}: any isomorphism between substructures of $\mc{M}$ of size $k$ can be extended to an automorphism of $\mc{M}$.
+Our first restriction in this paper is that we only consider actions on countably infinite sets and structures.
+Concerning Question \ref{intro general q}, we note that if $G$ has a sharply $k$-homogeneous action on a structure $\mc{M}$, then it is immediate that the action is faithful (so $G$ is isomorphic to a subgroup of $\Aut(\mc{M})$), and furthermore $\mc{M}$ is \emph{$k$-homogeneous}: any isomorphism between substructures of $\mc{M}$ of size $k$ can be extended to an automorphism of $\mc{M}$.
 As the class of relational structures which are $k$-homogeneous for some $k$ is rather broad, we will restrict our attention further and only consider \emph{ultrahomogeneous} structures: those structures which are $k$-homogeneous for all $k$.
-We will assume that the reader is well-acquainted with these -- see \cite{Mac11} for a survey and \cite[Chapter 7]{Hod93} for further background.
+We will assume that the reader is well-acquainted with these in the second half of the paper (Sections \ref{s:seed actions on structures}--\ref{s:main theorem}) -- see \cite{Mac11} for a survey and \cite[Chapter 7]{Hod93} for further background.
 We refer to countably infinite ultrahomogeneous structures as \emph{\Fr structures}.
-We will also only consider relational \Fr structures with strong amalgamation.
+We will also only consider relational \Fr structures with strong amalgamation (for example, the Rado graph or $\Q$ as a linear order).
 With these restrictions, we have the following (slightly paraphrased) question from \cite[pg 101]{Cam90}, a classic reference on oligomorphic permutation groups:

 \begin{question} Let $\mc{M}$ be a relational \Fr structure with strong amalgamation, and let $k \geq 1$.
-Is there a group $G$ which acts structurally sharply $k$-transitively on $\mc{M}$? \end{question}
+Is there a group $G$ which acts sharply $k$-homogeneously on $\mc{M}$? \end{question}